Best Ointment for Pressure Sores at Home: What Actually Helps Bed Sores Heal Faster

 helpful bed sore treatment supplies

-You do not need medical-grade equipment to make meaningful improvements in skin comfort and pressure management.
+You do not always need medical-grade equipment to make meaningful improvements in skin comfort and pressure management.
 The right supplies can reduce friction, absorb moisture, and redistribute pressure.

 Heel protectors or booties